Blue And Pink Celestial Self Care CTA Instagram Post-1

-by Water Hygiene Centre, on 29-06-2017
+by Water Hygiene Centre, on 01-09-2023

 Find me on:

-If you are responsible for estate management in a healthcare organisation, you will already appreciate the importance of complying with Regulations such as MHSWR, COSHH, Water Supply [Water Fittings] Regs 1999 and Guidance documents such as L8, HSG274 and HTM04-01 documents.
-Here, we review what water safety audits are, why auditing is so important and finally who makes a good auditor.
+If you are responsible for estate management in a healthcare organisation, you will already appreciate the importance of complying with Regulations such as MHSWR, COSHH, Water Supply (Water Fittings) Regs 1999 and guidance documents such as ACoP L8, HSG274 and HTM04-01.

-What is an Audit?
+What is a Water Safety Audit?

-The HSE details ‘audit’ as a key element of the Management of Health and Safety at Work Regulations (MHSWR) 1999, if features as part of the 'plan – do – check – act’ methodology, under ‘check’ the need to measure and review performance.
+The HSE details ‘audit’ as a key element of the Management of Health and Safety at Work Regulations (MHSWR) 1999, it features as part of the 'plan – do – check – act’ methodology, under ‘check’ the need to measure and review performance.

 New call-to-action

-We’ve just seen that one approach to auditing is an annual audit completed by the independent Authorising Engineer [Water].
 As this is an annual audit the scope may just focus on the management arrangements in place and how effective these are.
-The ultimate scope of the audit should be determined by the AE [W] based on their experience of working with the healthcare organisation.
+The ultimate scope of the audit should be determined by the AE (W) based on their experience of working with the healthcare organisation.

-For the AE [W] the focus of the check list could broadly include:
+For the AE (W) the focus of the checklist could broadly include:

-• Appointments / Training / Competency;
+• Appointments / Legionella Training / Competency;

-• Suitability of the operational procedures / process;
+• Suitability of the operational procedures/process;

-• Adequacy of the document management and evidence.
+• Adequacy of document management and evidence.

-This is not the only means to auditing.
-More frequent auditing may be undertaken by individuals who are operationally responsible for water safety, such as the Responsible Person [Water] and / or Authorised Persons [Water].
-These audits should be defined as the part of the Water Safety Plan and should routinely inform the Water Safety Group [WSG] on the operational performance of the management system / operational procedures i.e. routine monitoring records are being completed competently and timely with appropriate notification of non-compliance occurrences with an auditable trail for each detailing resolution.
-Although, where resolution may not be achieved immediately the WSG are able to make an informed decision on the action to take.
+These audits should be defined as part of the Water Safety Plan and should routinely inform the Water Safety Group (WSG) on the operational performance of the management system / operational procedures i.e. routine monitoring records are being completed competently and timely with appropriate notification of non-compliance occurrences with an auditable trail for each detailing resolution.

 The auditing process includes: